MewadaManishkumar/Nextjs/README.md

 # Nextjs
-This is a project for learning purpose.
+I have creted this project for learning a NextJs.